mosharaf/cse585/README.md

 The course will be conducted as a seminar.
 Only one group will present in each class.
 Each group will be assigned *at least one lecture* over the course of the semester.
+Presentations should cover all required papers for that lecture.
-Presentations should last **at most 40 minutes** without interruption.
+The duration of the presentation should be **at most 40 minutes** if there were no interruptions.
-However, presenters should expect questions and interruptions throughout.
+Presenters should expect questions and interruptions throughout.

 In the presentation, you should: